 In addition to establishing (ODE), Proposition 2 imposes a limit condition on the firm's credibility.
-The precise limit condition that must hold depends on whether $k_n \leq \beta$, but always applies at the boundary of the region in which the firm is faking.
+This limit condition always applies at the boundary of the region of beliefs in which the firm is faking.
 Let us first consider the case where $k_n \leq \beta$.
 Recall from Proposition 1 that in this case, $\alpha_n(p) = 1$ whenever $p \leq p_n^$.
-We must then thus have that $\alpha_n(p)$ limits to 1 as it approaches p_n^ .
+We must then have that $\alpha_n(p)$ limits to 1 as the belief approaches p_n^ .
 If it did not, then as the belief approached p_n^ , the firm could profitably deviate by not faking immediately, and rather waiting until p_n^ is reached to do so.
 Thus, this limit condition is needed to sustain the firm's indifference condition.

 Let us next consider the case where $k_n > \beta$.
 In this case, the firm never truth tells in equilibrium, and thus the indifference condition must always be satisifed.
-As the common belief p approaches zero, a firm who fakes does so being increasingly certain that its report is erroneous, and thus expects to incur the full penalty β .
+As the common belief p approaches zero, a firm who fakes does so being increasingly certain that its report is erroneous, and will incur penalty β .
 Thus, the firm's payoff from faking limits to the following: